-If these measures don’t help, your physician may prescribe continuous positive airway pressure.
+If changing these behaviors doesn’t help, your doctor may prescribe continuous positive airway pressure (CPAP) therapy.
 This treatment involves wearing a mask over the nose while sleeping to keep airways open and allow for better breathing.

 At the first sign of a bacterial infection, the body produces stress-related hormones that help fight the illness.
 This causes blood sugar levels to spike.

 Every person with diabetes should have a sick-day plan.
-This should include instructions on what medications are safe, how to check urine ketone levels, and ways to adjust insulin dosage.
+This should include instructions on what medications are safe, how to check urine ketone levels, and when or if to adjust insulin dosage.

-According to the ADA, research has shown that people with diabetes are vulnerable to dental problems such as gingivitis as well as serious gum disease (periodontitis).
+According to the ADA, research has shown that people with diabetes are vulnerable to dental problems such as gingivitis and periodontitis, a more serious gum infection.
 These problems can also greatly affect blood sugar levels.

-Because of this, it’s important for people with diabetes to maintain good oral health by brushing and flossing regularly and scheduling routine checkup appointments.
+Because of this, it’s important for people who have diabetes to maintain good oral health by brushing and flossing regularly and scheduling routine checkup appointments.
 Keep your dentist informed of any changes in your medication or any dental concerns you might have.

 - If your nights are disturbed by sleep apnea, those disruptions can have a nasty effect on your blood sugar levels.
-The best way to limit — and, ideally, prevent — sleep apnea from robbing you of valuable slumber is to maintain healthy weight and avoid alcohol and smoking.
+The best ways to limit — and, ideally, prevent — sleep apnea from robbing you of valuable slumber are to maintain a healthy weight and avoid alcohol and smoking.

-The Mayo Clinic says stress is a leading contributor to increased blood sugar levels.
+According to Mayo Clinic, stress is a leading contributor to increased blood sugar levels.
 Here are some ways to manage stress:

 - Set limits and learn to say “no” to those who demand too much of your time and attention.